japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalog.md

 | Alias
 | Description

-| link:hive/HiveExternalCatalog.adoc[HiveExternalCatalog]
+| hive/HiveExternalCatalog.md[HiveExternalCatalog]
 | [[hive]] `hive`
 | A persistent system catalog using a Hive metastore.

-| link:spark-sql-InMemoryCatalog.adoc[InMemoryCatalog]
+| spark-sql-InMemoryCatalog.md[InMemoryCatalog]
 | [[in-memory]] `in-memory`
 | An in-memory (ephemeral) system catalog that does not require setting up external systems (like a Hive metastore).

 It is intended for testing or exploration purposes only and therefore should not be used in production.
 |===

-The <<implementations, concrete>> `ExternalCatalog` is chosen using link:SparkSession-Builder.md#enableHiveSupport[Builder.enableHiveSupport] that enables the Hive support (and sets link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property to <<hive, hive>> when the Hive classes are available).
+The <<implementations, concrete>> `ExternalCatalog` is chosen using SparkSession-Builder.md#enableHiveSupport[Builder.enableHiveSupport] that enables the Hive support (and sets spark-sql-StaticSQLConf.md#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property to <<hive, hive>> when the Hive classes are available).

 [source, scala]
 ----